-The Washington Elementary School District provides both breakfast and lunch at all 32 schools and operates on a selfsupporting basis.
+The Washington Elementary School District provides both breakfast and lunch at 32 schools and operates on a selfsupporting basis.
 Nutritionally balanced meals are provided for students and staff each school day.

 The District takes part in the National School Lunch, Breakfast and After-school Snack programs and provides no-cost meals according to federal guidelines.

-Menus are sent home with each student during the first week of the school year.
-You can also get the mobile menu by downloading the free School Lunch app by Nutrislice for Android and iOS which also includes nutrition information, allergens, daily side dishes and additional items.
+The most up-to-date menus will be posted on the WESD website.
+The online menu will include nutrition information, allergens, daily side dishes and additional items.